Why is employee engagement so important?

 Employees will always benefit from feeling trusted and empowered.
 A highly engaged workplace will also provide employees with regular, constructive feedback.
 Employees will rely on this feedback to grow and develop new skills.

 Organizational Benefits of Engagement

 For the organization, an engaged, high performing workplace provides a variety of benefits.
-Specifically, employee engagement often results in lower turnover and higher retention along with increased employee loyalty.
+Increasing employee engagement often results in lower turnover and higher retention along with increased customer satisfaction.